landerrosette/algs4/README.md

 ## Build and Run

-1. Configure the project in the `build` directory.
+1. Configure the project in the `build` directory:

     ```shell
     cmake -B build
     ```

-2. Build all clients.
+2. Build all clients:

     ```shell
     cmake --build build
     ```

-   Alternatively, you can build only a specific client (e.g., the "Union-find" client).
+   Alternatively, you can build only a specific client (e.g., the "Union-find" client):

     ```shell
     cmake --build build --target UF
     ```

 3. (Optional) Download sample input files from the book's website: https://algs4.cs.princeton.edu/code/.
 4. From the `build` directory, run the client.
-You may redirect the input from a file (possibly one obtained in step 3).
+You may redirect the input from a file (possibly one obtained in step 3):

     ```shell
     ./UF < tinyUF.txt
     ```

-   You may also pipe the output of one client to the input of another.
+   You may also pipe the output of one client to the input of another:

     ```shell
     ./Huffman - < abra.txt | ./Huffman +
     ```

-   Some clients expect command-line arguments.
+   Some clients expect command-line arguments:

     ```shell
     ./DepthFirstPaths tinyCG.txt 0